forestdb/forestdb.org/models/generics-causal.md

 Contrasting "Butterflies have dust on their wings" vs. "This butterfly has dust on its wings"

-Here, the specific utterance ("This butterfly...") is operationlized as the smallest value on the prevalence scale.
+Here, the specific utterance ("This butterfly...") is operationalized as the smallest value on the prevalence scale.
 Perhaps that is too much of a simplification.

 ~~~~